2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 Localforage’s full docs can be found [here](https://localforage.github.io/localForage/).
 To use localforage, the first thing we must do is set a driver for its datastore.
 We will be using [IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb).
 All the localforage operations must be done inside the resolved Promise.

-To store the Catches, we first will generate a unique id for the image, if there is one attached.
+To store the Catches, we first will generate a unique id for the image if one is attached.
 The id replaces the image in the Catch, and the Catch is stored in a queue in localforage.
 The image itself is converted to a blob string stored in another queue and its key is its id.

 The first thing we do is check the Catch data for an image.
 If there is one, we generate a unique id using the following helper functions: